inspircd/docker/README.md

 # Supported Docker versions

-This image is officially supported on Docker version 1.12.3.
+This image is officially supported on Docker version 17.03.1-ce.

+Support for older versions (down to 1.12) is provided on a best-effort basis.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.